 The Victim's Role in the Process

-Virginia Code Section 53.1-155 requires the Board to endeavor diligently to contact the victim prior to making any decision to release any offender on discretionary parole.
+Virginia Code 53.1-155 requires the Board to endeavor diligently to contact the victim prior to making any decision to release any inmate on discretionary parole.

-The Parole Board and Victim Input Program encourage all crime victims to register with Victim Information and Notification Everyday (VINE) system.
-VINE is a toll-free, 24-hour computer-based telephone service that provides victims of crime information and notification about offenders who are in the custody of the Virginia Department of Corrections.
-Automated calls will provide victims with notification of an offender’s release, transfer, escape, or if the offender becomes eligible for parole.
+The Parole Board and Victim Input Program encourage all crime victims to register with the Department of Corrections Victim Services Unit’s NAAVI system (Notification And Assistance for Victim Inclusion).
+NAAVI is a notification service that provides victims of crime with information and notification about inmates who are in the custody of the Virginia Department of Corrections using text, phone, email, letter, and/or TTY.
+Notifications will provide eligible crime victims with status updates of their perpetrator’s release, transfer, death, name change, escape, and parole interviews or decisions, if applicable.
 All information is confidential.

 Victim Input Program

 The Victim Input Program receives and processes opposition letters and other information submitted by crime victims and concerned citizens.
 When submitting correspondence to the Victim Input Program, it is important to include the inmate's name and Virginia Department of Corrections' seven digit inmate number.

 Opposition letters and other information can be sent to: